skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 The code produced by this adventure can be found at [this repo](https://github.com/iweave/antfaucet)

-## Autonomi Pre-launch
+## Autonomi ~~Pre~~Post-launch

-As of this writing, the Real token has not launched (target is soon, Feb ~~6~~11, 2025), so the only way to gain ANT has been to [run nodes](https://docs.autonomi.com/getting-started) on the test networks, earning little bits along the way.
+When this project started, the Real token had not launched (Feb ~~6~~~~11~~14, 2025), so the only way to gain ANT had been to [run nodes](https://docs.autonomi.com/getting-started) on the test networks, earning little bits along the way.
 Since the nodes are allocated randomly, it can be challenging to earn enough tokens to practically upload a file.
 For example, it takes roughly 12 rewards to earn enough ANT for the smallest file to upload, which can take more than a week to earn at the current rate.

-To allow users to more quickly and easily test uploads, we needed a simple way to grant test tokens that have already been earned for others to use.
+To allow users to more quickly and easily test uploads, we needed a simple way to grant ~~test~~ tokens that have already been earned for others to use.
 After a discord member suggested that there be a faucet, I thought, "I can learn something even if I don't succeed.
 I'll give it a try!"

 ## The setup